The Lawn Institute Research Committee invites you to submit a request for research funding.

 In preparing the application, be sure that all pertinent information is typed (no smaller than 10-point type) in English.
 Completed applications must be received (not postmarked) at The Lawn Institute address (via mail, fax or email) by December 1, 2015.

 The Lawn Institute

 Recommendations on grant awards will be made by The Lawn Institute Research Committee to The Lawn Institute Board of Trustees for final approval.
 Grant awards will be announced no later than May 2016.
 When writing your proposal, remember that the selection committee is made up of industry representatives from around the world as well as research scientists.
 It is important that you clearly define the problem that your research addresses, the scope of the problem, and how your research addresses it as well as how your research will impact turfgrass producers.
 The Lawn Institute reserves the right to negotiate proprietary rights for projects on a per-grant basis including copyrights, source codes, and/or patents.

->

-> Click here to download your application package:
+Click here to download and print your application package:

->

-> Application, Requirements of Principal Investigator/Institution, Research Prioritized Objectives
+Application, Requirements of Principal Investigator/Institution, Research Prioritized Objectives